Linux: rename, rename.ul, prename, perl-rename: what a confusion!

 uniformly across distributions.

-The syntax is very simple: mv old-name new-name
+The syntax is very simple: mv old-name new-name.

 But it is not the only command for this operation.

-There are other commands starting with rename
+There are other commands starting with rename.

 3 The rename command: this is where the problems begin!

-In many distributions there is a rename
+In many distributions there is a rename command

 available that extends the functionality of renaming documents using